BitcoinDesign/Guide/guide/how-it-works/human-readable-addresses.md

 Every approach requires at least one intermediary that is being contacted to serve the payment information.

 This brings up important questions around privacy and security.
 Intermediaries can potentially serve up different payment information than a user specified.
 Or they can track requests and metadata to build profiles of users and user behavior.
-If these intermediate hops are not fully controlled by the user, the address should be considered custodial (or at least semi-custodial).
+If these intermediate hops are not controlled by the user, the address should be considered custodial.
+To be clear, intermediaries cannot move funds at the user-provided address.
+They can only re-route incoming funds or prevent payment information retrieval.

-For the same reasons, wallets should resolve human-readable addresses only once, and then use the received payment information directly.

 ### Address format basics